Muhammad bin Abdullah Al Rashid

-Muhammad bin Abdullah Al Rashid (محمد بن عبد الله بن علي الرشيد, died 28 November 1897) was one of the Emirs of Jabal Shammar and is known for his defeat of the Saudi State in the battle of Mulayda which ceased to exist for a second time in 1891.
-His reign lasted from 1869 to 1897, and he was the most influential ruler of the Emirate of Jabal Shammar for which he is called Muhammad the Great.
+Muhammad bin Abdullah Al Rashid (محمد بن عبد الله بن علي الرشيد, died 28 November 1897) was one of the Emirs of Jabal Shammar and is known for defeating the Saudi State, which after being defeated in the battle of Mulayda ceased to exist for a second time in 1891.
+His reign lasted from 1869 to 1897, and he was the most influential ruler of the Emirate of Jabal Shammar, for which he is called Muhammad the Great.

 Early life

-Muhammad was the third son of Abdullah bin Rashid, founder of the Emirate, and the brother of the second Emir, Talal bin Abdullah, and the third Emir, Mutaib bin Abdullah.
-During the reign of his brothers Muhammad functioned as the caravan leader securing the commercial activities of the Emirate and guiding the hajj.
+Muhammad was the third son of Abdullah bin Rashid, the founder of the Emirate, and the brother of the second Emir, Talal bin Abdullah, and the third Emir, Mutaib bin Abdullah.
+During the reign of his brothers, Muhammad functioned as the caravan leader securing the commercial activities of the Emirate and guiding the hajj.
 His caravan activities were between Hail and Iraq through which he acquired both wealth and popularity among locals.

 When the Emir Mutaib bin Abdullah was killed by his nephew Bandar who became the emir of Jabal Shammar, the older generation of the dynasty, including Muhammad and his uncle Ubayd left Hail for Riyadh.
-The exile of Muhammad had very undesired effects on the commercial activities, so that Bandar asked his uncle to return to Hail who accepted his offer and continued to assume his previous post.
-However, following his return to Hail Muhammad killed Bandar bin Talal due to the intrafamilial disputes, and other sons of Talal fled Hail.
+The exile of Muhammad had very undesired effects on the commercial activities, so Bandar asked his uncle to return to Hail who accepted his offer and resumed his previous post.
+However, following his return to Hail, Muhammad killed Bandar bin Talal due to the intrafamilial disputes, and Bandar's brothers fled Hail.